-- The assets of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$251,057. - The change in the District's total net position in comparison with the prior fiscal year was (\$52,880), a decrease.
-The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2023, the District's governmental funds reported combined ending fund balances of \$87,541, a decrease of (\$43,889) in comparison with the prior fiscal year.
-The total fund balance is non-spendable for prepaid items, and the remainder is unassigned fund balance which is available for spending at the District's discretion.
+- The assets of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$250,974. - The change in the District's total net position in comparison with the prior fiscal year was (\$83), a decrease.
+The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2024, the District's governmental funds reported combined ending fund balances of \$96,449, an increase of \$8,908 in comparison with the prior fiscal year.
+The total fund balance is unassigned fund balance which is available for spending at the District's discretion.